 Harlan Fiske Stone Scholar

 Mr. Brodsky is admitted to practice in New York.
 He is also admitted before the United States District Courts for the Southern and Eastern Districts of New York as well as the United States Courts of Appeal for the Second, Third and Eighth Circuits.

-Mr. Brodsky is a member of the America Bar Association and is Co-Chair of the ABA’s Alternative Dispute Resolution Subcommittee of the Commercial & Business Litigation Committee of the Section of Litigation.
+Mr. Brodsky is a member of the American Bar Association and is Co-Chair of the ABA’s Alternative Dispute Resolution Subcommittee of the Commercial & Business Litigation Committee of the Section of Litigation.
 He is also a member of the New York State Bar Association and Nassau County Bar Association.
 Mr. Brodsky is a member of several sections and committees of these associations.

 In addition, Mr. Brodsky is an Officer and member of the Board of Directors of Autism Communities, whose mission is to establish supportive residential housing for adults with autism with access to social, educational and employment opportunities.

 Finally, Mr. Brodsky is actively involved with Autism Speaks, a national autism research, support and advocacy organization.
 He is a member of the 2019 Autism Speaks Long Island Walk Committee.

 Author,” Restrictive Covenants In Employment and Related Contracts: Key Considerations You Should Know”, American Bar Association’s Commercial & Business Litigation Practice Points, February 9, 2019

 Co-Author, “Best Practices When Using Term Sheets, Letters of Intent or Memoranda of Understanding in Commercial Finance Transactions”, TSL Express, October 30, 2018